biostat-jieding/SurvMM/README.md

 # *SurvMM* R Package

-## Nonparametric mixture modeling of survival data with latent heterogeneity
+## Nonparametric Mixture Modeling of Survival Data with Latent Heterogeneity

 This is an R package for analyzing heterogeneous **Surv**ival data based on finite **M**ixture **M**odels.
 - The underlying mixture model is composed of *nonparametric heteroscedastic regression models*.